 - Subject interactions (including, but not limited to, recruiting, determining eligibility, and consenting) by individuals who have not disclosed a relevant conflict of interest

-- Any incidents or events, including, but not limited to adverse event (either locally or at an external site) assessed by the principal investigator (PI) as (1) unexpected (in terms of nature, severity, or frequency) given (a) the research procedures that are described in the study-related documents, and (b) the characteristics of the subject population being studied, (2) related or possibly related to study participation, AND (3) suggests that the research places subject(s) or others at greater risk of harm than was previously known.
+- Any incidents or events including, but not limited to adverse events (occurring either locally or at an external site), assessed by the principal investigator (PI) as (1) unexpected (in terms of nature, severity, or frequency) given (a) the research procedures that are described in the study-related documents, and (b) the characteristics of the subject population being studied, (2) related or possibly related to study participation, AND (3) suggests that the research places subject(s) or others at greater risk of harm than was previously known.

 - Major protocol deviations that placed subjects at greater risk of harm (including physical, psychological, economic, or social harm), caused actual harm to subjects or others, OR for greater than minimal risk research, compromised the integrity of the study data such that the subject’s data can no longer be used in analysis of study outcomes.
 This may include: